txrnqt/QuestNavTxrnqt/README.md

 ### Step 9: Install the .apk on your headset

-There are several ways to upload/install an .apk on a headset
+There are several ways to upload/install an .apk on a headset:

 #### Install using adb